-- Let the team or project lead know that QC is complete and include notes and recommendations in the email. - In the Nest Comments, type up a QC report detailing any changes that have made to the nest and any clarifications or new standards that have been set.
-Recommendations should not be included in the QC report, only actions that were taken.
+Statistical Errors and Clarifications • Let the team or project lead know that QC is complete and include notes and recommendations in the email.

+QC reduites beat from menter transming of the pertisetalline as we have substituted by the tenth of the pertiset of the pertis reading scriptifications prenew standards what have been sationes representations should not be included in the QC report, only actions that were taken.
 Include the date that QC was completed.